T1nyTim/NuzlockeTool/README.md

 # NuzlockeTool
 The NuzlockeTool is a Python-based Nuzlocke Companion tool built with PyQt6 designed to help you manage and track your Pokemon Nuzlocke runs.
-It provides out-of-game tracking for various Nuzlocke rulesets and integrates additional tools such as random decision generation and best-move calculation.
+It provides out-of-game tracking for various Nuzlocke rulesets and integrates additional tools such as random decision generation, best-move calculation, and team balance analysis.

 ## Features
 - Autosave your progress - including party data, encounters, decisions
 - Loading a previous session to resume progress
 - Track party, box and dead Pokemon
 - Record encounter locations and prevents duplicate encounters
+    - Track failed encounters too
 - Maintains a separate journal of your progress throughout the run, such as catches, transfers, evolution, random decisions
 - Tool for randomly making decisions for you when you can't decide, or want to leave it to fate to decide, some example decisions are:
     - Decide what Starter Pokemon to use